vict0rsch/PaperMemory/contributing.md

 The following functions and constants should be updated:

-* `config.js:global.knownPaperPages` with `source: [array of url matches to trigger paper parsing, or boolean functions taking it as input]`
+* `config.js:global.knownPaperPages` with `source: {patterns: [array of url matches to trigger paper parsing, or boolean functions taking it as input], name: displayName}`
   * will be used by `paper.js:isPaper()` to determine whether `content_script.js` should parse the current page into a paper with `addOrUpdatePaper()` (or update the existing one's visits count) and `popup.js` to display the current paper
 * `parsers.js:makePaper()` to create a new entry
   * Typically, add a parser function in `parsers.js`
 * `state:parseIdFromUrl()`
 * `paper.js:paperToAbs()` and `paper.js:paperToPDF()` to enable to pdf<->webpage button
 * `functions.js:getDisplayId()` if necessary